Porges/ways-to-play/src/games/oicho-kabu/index.md

 It can also be played with <span lang="ja-Latn">hanafuda</span> cards (by dropping two months),{%fn%}There are also <span lang="ja-Latn">hanafuda</span>
 decks with only 10 months, called <span lang="ja-Latn">mushifuda</span>.
-These lack the 6th &amp; 7th months of the standard deck.{%endfn%} or with the {% cards 'A–10' %} from a standard deck of playing cards.
+These lack the 6th &amp; 7th months of the standard deck.{%endfn%} or with all of the
+{% cards 'A–10' %} from a standard deck of playing cards.

 {% image
     src='../../articles/cards/japan/kabu-karuta/Shogundo_cards.jpg'